lastpunk9999/noun-scout-contract/docs/NounSeek.md

 ```solidity title="Solidity"
 function amounts(bytes32, uint16) external view returns (uint256)
 ```
-Cumulative funds for trait parameters send to a specific donee.
-The first mapping key is can be generated with the `traitsHash` function and the second is doneeId
+Cumulative funds for trait parameters send to a specific recipient.
+The first mapping key is can be generated with the `traitsHash` function and the second is recipientId

 #### Parameters
 | Name | Type | Description |